alemonteiro/brackets-move-files/README.md

 Click and drag (holding the mousedown) files and folders to other locations, drop to move.

-The dragging file will be colored 'darkred' and the drop holders will have an semi-transparent black background.
+The dragging file will be colored 'darkred' and the drop holders will have an semi-transparent dark blue background.

 Hold ctrl to copy files instead of moving (must be held upon mouse relase/drop)

 ## Details

 1. Files are never overwrited.
-If same name files exists it'll log an error on console and do nothing
+Copy is canceled if same name file already exists and copy will rename the dropped file.
 2. If a file or folder is dropped on top of a file, the move or copy will be made to the folder of that file (use this to move/copy files to the root directory)
 3. There's no multiple selection, do not bother trying to hold shift for now =)